Claude Julien (ice hockey)

 Claude Julien (born April 23, 1960) is a Canadian professional ice hockey coach and former player.
-He most recently served as the head coach of the Montreal Canadiens of the National Hockey League (NHL).
-Prior to his firing by the Boston Bruins in 2017, he was the longest tenured head coach in the NHL.
+He is currently an assistant coach of the St. Louis Blues of the National Hockey League (NHL).
+Before his firing by the Boston Bruins in 2017, he was the longest tenured head coach in the NHL.
 He had previously served as head coach of the New Jersey Devils in the NHL, as well as in the American Hockey League (AHL) with the Hamilton Bulldogs.
-In 2011 he coached the Bruins to the Stanley Cup Finals, against the Vancouver Canucks, winning in 7 games, guiding Boston to their sixth franchise Stanley Cup title.
-In 2013, he brought Boston to another Stanley Cup Finals, however they lost the series to the Chicago Blackhawks in six games.
+In 2011, he coached the Bruins to the Stanley Cup Finals, against the Vancouver Canucks, winning in seven games, guiding Boston to their sixth franchise Stanley Cup title.
+In 2013, he brought Boston to another Stanley Cup Finals; however, they lost the series to the Chicago Blackhawks in six games.

 Julien has also served as assistant and head coach of the Canadian National Team.

 Playing career

 As a youth, Julien played in the 1972 and 1973 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Gloucester, Ontario.

 Julien was an NHL defenceman for the Quebec Nordiques in the 1984–85 and 1985–86 seasons.

-Prior to playing in the NHL, Julien spent six years in the Ontario Hockey League (OHL) with the Oshawa Generals and Windsor Spitfires.
+Before playing in the NHL, Julien spent six years in the Ontario Hockey League (OHL) with the Oshawa Generals and Windsor Spitfires.
 Additionally, he has also played in the Central Hockey League (CHL) for the Salt Lake Golden Eagles; in the International Hockey League (IHL) for the Kansas City Blades and the Milwaukee Admirals; and in the AHL for the Fredericton Express, Baltimore Skipjacks, Halifax Citadels and Moncton Hawks.